Leeway-95/Aligning-TSD-with-LLM/README.md

 <center>Figure 2.
 In TSLLMs, the predictive tasks serve as tools to accomplish cognitive tasks, and extra knowledge is retrieved to improve predictive performance.</center>
 <br><br>

 However, methods targeting predictive tasks of time series such as forecasting, anomaly detection, interpolation, and classification, are often associated with high training costs, while offering only limited generalizability and insufficient accuracy.
-TSLLMs and TSLMs with large numbers of parameters have unprecedented zero-shot capabilities than TSPFMs.
+TSLLMs with large numbers of parameters have unprecedented zero-shot capabilities.

 **The performance of the TSLLM paradigm in predictive tasks arises from the intrinsic characteristics and structure of time series data.
 Therefore, we focus on time series data instead of predictive tasks.
 Aligning time series data with LLMs refers to adapting time series data or LLMs to accomplish LLMs effectively understand time series data to reason cognitively**.